Nemocas/AbstractAlgebra.jl/docs/src/matrix_spaces.md

 If $x$ belongs to a matrix algebra and $r \neq c$, an exception is raised, and it's also possible to specify only one `Int` as the order (e.g. `similar(x, n)`).

-Custom matrices may choose which specific matrix type is best-suited to return for the given ring and dimensionality.
+Custom matrices and rings may choose which specific matrix type is best-suited to return for the given ring and dimensionality.
 If they do not specialize these functions, the default is a `Generic.MatSpaceElem` matrix, or `Generic.MatAlgElem` for matrix algebras.
 The default implementation of `zero` calls out to `similar`, so it's generally sufficient to specialize only `similar`.
+For both `similar` and `zero`, only the most general method has to be implemented (e.g. `similar(x::MyMat, R::Ring, r::Int, c::Int)`, as all other methods (which have defaults) call out to this more general method.

 ```julia
 Base.isassigned(M::MyMat, i, j)